 A tell-tale trait of people affected with depression is their inability to get out of bed to face the day.
 However, when you have a garden to take care of, it gives you a reason to rise.
 Knowing that you’re needed is a big motivator for many types of people—it gives them a purpose in life.

 It’s no wonder gardeners show less signs of depression—their hobby is full of happiness!
+I hope this list of gardening benefits inspires you to get out there and get your hands dirty!
 When you start gardening for happiness, don’t forget to join Rozanne’s Inner Circle for crucial tips on everything from growing perennials to lust-worthy landscapes.